 Speaking of removing steps: this article says you don’t need to temper the egg yolks if you add them to the cold cream and milk.
 I haven’t tried it but it makes sense when I think about the way I make lemon curd.

 Interested in the caramelized white chocolate addition?
 Heat the oven to 250.
 Take a white chocolate bar, chop it up and place it on a cookie sheet (unlined).
 Bake it for about 45 minutes, stirring every 10 minutes until it reaches a caramel color and is liquidy.
 I have a step-by-step process in my instagram highlights.

-In a pinch, you can use brown sugar instead of muscovado.
-Muscovado can be a bit expensive and hard to find, but it is absolutely perfect here so I encourage you to use it.
+You can use brown sugar instead of muscovado.
+Muscovado can be a bit expensive and hard to find, but it is absolutely perfect here so I encourage it.

 first, the caramel: